Statistics for Nursing Research - Elsevier eBook on VitalSource (Retail Access Card), 3rd Edition

 Part 2: Conducting and Interpreting Statistical Analyses 23.
 Selecting Appropriate Analysis Techniques for Studies 24.
 Describing the Elements of Power Analysis: Power, Effect Size, Alpha, and Sample Size 25.
 Conducting Power Analysis 26.
 Determining the Normality of a Distribution 27.
 Calculating Descriptive Statistics 28.
 Calculating Pearson Product-Moment Correlation Coefficient 29.
 Calculating Simple Linear Regression 30.
 Calculating Multiple Linear Regression 31.
 Calculating t-tests for Independent Samples 32.
 Calculating t-tests for Paired (Dependent) Samples 33.
 Calculating Analysis of Variance (ANOVA) and Post Hoc Analyses Following ANOVA 34.
 Calculating Sensitivity and Specificity 35.
 Calculating Pearson Chi-Square 36.
 Calculating Odds Ratio and 95% Confidence Intervals

-Appendices Appendix A: Critical Values for Student's t Distribution Appendix B: Critical Values of r for Pearson Product Moment Correlation Coefficient Appendix C: Critical Values of F for α = 0.05 and α = 0.01 Appendix D: Critical Values of the χ2 Distribution
+Appendices Appendix A: Critical Values for Student's t Distribution Appendix B: Critical Values of r for Pearson Product Moment Correlation Coefficient Appendix C: Critical Values of F for a = 0.05 and a = 0.01 Appendix D: Critical Values of the ?2 Distribution

-Daisha J. Cipher, PhD, Associate Professor, College of Nursing and Health Innovation, The University of Texas at Arlington, Arlington, Texas and Susan K. Grove, PhD, RN, ANP-BC, GNP-BC, Professor, College of Nursing, The University of Texas at Arlington, Arlington, Texas; Adult Nurse Practitioner, Family Practice, Grand Prairie, Texas
+Daisha J. Cipher, PhD, Associate Professor, College of Nursing and Health Innovation, The University of Texas at Arlington, Arlington, Texas and Susan K. Grove, PhD, RN, ANP-BC, GNP-BC, Professor Emeritus, College of Nursing and Health Innovation, The University of Texas at Arlington, Arlington, Texas; Adult Nurse Practitioner, Grand Prairie, Texas